vikasmanjhi-itds/Bike-sharing-demand-prediction/README.md

 Observations:
-● Observation 1: In the Model Evaluation Matrices table, Linear Regression, KNN is not giving great results.
+● Observation 1: In the Model Evaluation Matrices table, Linear Regression.
 ● Observation 2: Random forest & GBR have performed equally good in terms of adjusted r2.